 Although by profession a Psychoanalyst, I have been making things since childhood.
-I learned in a traditional studio pottery the classical techniques of the potter: throwing, hand building, and coiling, and began ceramic sculpture during my training as an Art Therapist in my twenties.
+I learned in a traditional studio pottery the classical techniques of the potter: throwing, hand building, and coiling, and began ceramic sculpture during my training as an Art Therapist.
 I also draw and paint.

 About my ceramic work:

-I make both domestic ware and ceramic sculpture.
+I make domestic ware and ceramic sculpture.
 The domestic ware is mostly thrown on the potters wheel.
-I also make hand built stoneware for everyday domestic use in the home and garden.
+I also make hand built stoneware for everyday use in the home and garden.

 My sculptural work is principally concerned with the human figure and the expression of emotion, particularly through gesture.
 My recent preoccupation has been with a series of stoneware figures, the relationship between them, and the impact of distance and proximity on our perception and understanding of their emotional state, what they stir in the viewer.